masnes/financial_calculators/README.md

 * 15 years of contribution
 * and 30 years till retirement

-while showing how much your money multiplies by at 4 periods over the time you invest
+While showing how much your money multiplies by at 4 periods over the time you invest

 ```bash
 $ python interest.py -s 50000 -o 1.07 -c 10000 -n 15 -r 30 -m 4
 ```

+##### Disclaimers
-This program is not well hardened against improper input
+This program is not well hardened against improper input.

+It has also not been well tested.
+Use for estimation purposes only.